This introduction will take you through the full functionality available with CanIPhish Reporting.

 - Reply Date: The date a reply was sent to the email

-- Reply Evidence: Evidence showing that a reply was sent that includes a transcript of the conversation
+- Reply Evidence: Evidence showing that a reply was sent, including a transcript of the conversation

 - Interaction Date: The date of any interaction with the email (e.g., clicking a link)